hashicorp/consul/website/source/api/acl/policies.html.md

 - `ns` `(string: "")` - **(Enterprise Only)** Specifies the namespace to lookup the policy.
-This value can be specified as the `ns` URL query parameter orthe `X-Consul-Namespace` header.
+This value can be specified as the `ns` URL query parameter or the `X-Consul-Namespace` header.
 If not provided by either, the namespace will default to the `default` namespace.
 Added in Consul 1.7.0.

 ### Sample Request